mefisher95/EncirlceFall2021-pygame-project/README.md

 - created constants that represent size and colors
     -> spun off constants into constant file and colors file
 - created basic test object for game objects, displayed on screen

+November 8, 2021
+- Created Surface object, replaced pygame.surface usage in code
+- began discussion on BasicObject as Base class for inheritance